 In addition to these main reasons that I find Grasshopper helpful, let's talk about some other perks.

-As telephones generally do, Grasshopper allows you to also call out from your business number.
+As telephones generally do, Grasshopper phone system allows you to also call out from your business number.
 Your customers will see that someone from your 1-800-BIG-BUSINESS is calling them, not just a random local number.
-Alternatively, if you do want more of a local-ness, Grasshopper also offers local numbers that you can use from anywhere across the country.
+Alternatively, if you do want more of a local-ness, Grasshopper phone service also offers local numbers that you can use from anywhere across the country.

 It's easy to make your own custom greeting in which you give your customers the extension number options, or you can pay a little extra to have a Grasshopper “professional voice talent” record your greeting.
 You can also easily program holding music for your customers while they wait between transfers.